-Qore successfully launched another WHT innovation--The Hydration Shirt--on Kickstarter in late 2015.
-During the campaign, an office associated with the US Army called looking for a way to solve the “soldier-cooling” problem under body armor downrange.
-But while WHT is a potent and efficient weapon in helping your body offload heat, there are some situations where operators simply need more power than WHT could provide.
-The tradeoff had always been weight - nothing on the market was light enough and cost-effective enough to be feasible, and most of the more powerful initiatives involved 'ground-up' approaches, redesigning a soldier's whole kit.
+Qore Performance successfully launched another TCCC Baser Layer (then referred to as WHT or Wearable Hydration Technology) innovation--The Hydration Shirt--on Kickstarter in December 2015.
+During the campaign, an office associated with the US Army called looking for a way to solve the “body armor cooling problem for soldiers" downrange and in CONUS training environments.
+While TCCC Base Layers are potent and efficient weapons in helping your body offload heat, there are some situations where operators simply need more power than TCCC Base Layers could provide.
+The tradeoff had always been weight - nothing on the market was light weight enough and cost-effective enough to be feasible, and most of the more powerful initiatives involved 'ground-up' approaches, redesigning a soldier's whole kit.

-In our work with WHT, we had become experts on absorbing heat.
+In our work with TCCC Base Layers, we had become experts on absorbing and extracting heat.
 We knew that the single most powerful coolant readily available is water, which operators also happen to *already* be carrying.
-So we set out to more efficiently repurpose this water, talking to end users, interviewing dozens of veterans from Special Mission Units, SOF, Marines, Soldiers, Sailors and Airmen about their constraints.
-Operators were constantly telling us the drawbacks of their current canteens and bladders, and their crude practice of shoving frozen bottled water in their plate carriers, cargo pockets and every nook and cranny available to stay cool.
+So we set out to more efficiently repurpose this water, talking to end users, interviewing dozens of veterans from Special Mission Units, white-side SOF, Marines, Soldiers, Sailors and Airmen about their constraints.
+Operators were constantly telling us the drawbacks of their current canteens and bladders (noise, lack of space efficiency, prone to rupture, freezing in cold conditions, etc.), and their crude practice of shoving frozen bottled water in their plate carriers, cargo pockets and every nook and cranny available to stay cool.
 However, the inefficient placement and the limited mass of each water bottle provided only a fraction of what was possible.
 Enter IcePlate.
-We designed IcePlate to minimize weight, maximize duration, and maximize body contact.
+We designed IcePlate® to minimize weight, maximize duration, and maximize body contact.
 We put in a drain so operators can finally drink all their water.
 And we made sure it was thinner and lighter than what they were being issued.
 As an added bonus, it also provides added protection against impact.
 Working with the top thermoplastic engineers and designers in the US, IcePlate went from concept to prototype to reality in only six months' time, and is now deployed across all branches of the US military as well as in the kit of body armor users worldwide.

-Extremely pleased with the performance of IcePlate, Kevin, Daniel and Phil connected Justin with the Hospitality Team at Chick-fil-A Corporate who asked us to make IcePlate available to all Chick-Fil-A stores.
-We have recently expanded to work with several other outdoor Industrial customers, including Dutch Brothers Coffee.
+Extremely pleased with the performance of IcePlate®, Kevin, Daniel and Phil connected Justin with the Hospitality Team at Chick-fil-A Corporate who asked us to make IcePlate® available to all Chick-Fil-A stores.
+We have recently expanded to work with several other outdoor Industrial customers, including Dutch Bros Coffee, Raising Cane's, Boeing, FedEx, Costco, Valvoline Instant Oil Change, and Shake Shack.

-We are proud to work with these great folks, and are inspired by their dedication to hiring, retaining, training and empowering great people to engage in problem solving.
+We are proud to work with these great folks, and are inspired by their dedication to hiring, retaining, training and empowering great people.